 Skip to main content

-Our students develop a strong foundation in the concepts, theories, and methods in these fields.
+Our students develop a strong foundation in concepts, theories, and methods in these fields.
 They apply their knowledge and skills to real-world situations through simulations, research with faculty, extra-curricular activities, and supervised internships.

 We offer a BA and a minor in political science.